Chrysanthemums, the must-have autumn flowers!

 Plant them in the ground and, with a little care, you'll see them bloom again the following year.
 To protect them from the cold, Noel Wilson Farm recommends covering them with brown burlap and identifying the location of your plant.
 Indeed, with flowering starting towards the end of August, you risk forgetting that these are your magnificent chrysanthemums!

-So, even though it’s already mid-October, there’s still time to get these magnificent autumn flowers into your balconies and terraces!
+So, even though it's already mid-October, there's still time to fill your balconies and terraces with these magnificent autumn flowers!